ziapeltagames/six-winters/docs/design/DESIGN.md

 Tags appear on cards to give them more flavor and pair with character abilities.
 Tags are used for threats, obstacles, and locations.
 Generally only one or at most two tags are used on a card.

-* Obstacle Tags: Foe, Guard, Diplomat, Environment, Issue, Trap
+* Obstacle Tags: Foe, Guard, Diplomat, Environment, Issue, Trap, Mob, Folk
 * Location Tags: Wilderness, Dungeon, Urban, Red Bank, Imperial, Faction
 * Threat Tags: Community, Domain, Espionage, Diplomacy